code-star/slides/slides/graphql-for-microservices-2016-05.md

 ## CI/CD

-- Blaze has a strong focus on automation
+- The Blaze Architecture has a strong focus on automation → speed of execution
 - Platform deployed using *Ansible*
 - Builds done on Jenkins, with promotion pipelines and integrated testing
 - All services in containers, deployed on *Mesos*